oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 You need to have completed the **Setting up your tenancy** and **Setup for the Helidon labs** modules

-## Step 1: REST enabling our Java classes.
+## Task 1: REST enabling our Java classes.

   1. Open the Eclipse IDE.
 There is an Eclipse icon on the desktop, double click it, and wait for Eclipse to start.

-For all of the steps in this section of the lab we will be using the **helidon-labs-storefront** project in Eclipse.
+For all of the tasks in this section of the lab we will be using the **helidon-labs-storefront** project in Eclipse.
 Generally we will not be updating the Maven pom.xml file with the specific imports needed as we are focusing on the coding aspects here.
 If you are going to be coding your own services we encourage you to look at the pom.xml file to see what dependencies we are making available to the project.

 The main class we will be using is **StorefrontResource.java**.
 Locate it in the Eclipse project explorer (Hierarchical browser on the left of the Eclipse window) and open it.